Yelp/mrjob/docs/writing-and-running.rst

     if __name__ == '__main__':
         MRWordCounter.run()

-The two lines at the bottom are mandatory; this is what allows your class to be run by Hadoop streaming.
+**The two lines at the bottom are mandatory.** This is what allows your class to be run by Hadoop streaming.

 This will take in a file with lines of whitespace separated words, and